 In April 2012, the Department of Social Services convened a Health Home Workgroup to guide the process of evaluating and implementing Health Homes.
 The Health Home Workgroup concluded its work in October 2012.
 Information considered included federal requirements, other states’ Health Home models, SD Medicaid diagnostic and claims data, and other research.

 Who will be eligible for Health Homes?

-South Dakota will develop two types of Health Homes -- those led by Primary Care Providers and those led by a Community Mental Health Centers -- to serve Medicaid recipients with complex health care needs resulting in high costs to Medicaid.
+South Dakota has two types of Health Homes -- those led by Primary Care Providers and those led by a Community Mental Health Centers -- to serve Medicaid recipients with complex health care needs resulting in high costs to Medicaid.
 Individuals who are eligible for these two health homes include:

 Why not just call it a Patient Centered Medical Home instead of a Health Home?